 Depending on your situation, there could be several different fees to consider when refinancing – so it’s important to weigh up the benefits and the costs in order to determine whether switching your home loan is worth it.

-Some lenders often offer lower introductory interest rates (i.e. short term interest rates, that revert to a different ongoing rate) and attractive cash back offers to refinance customers, but it’s important to run the numbers to work out whether these offers will be valuable to you in the long run.
+Some lenders often offer lower introductory interest rates (i.e. short term interest rates, that revert to a different ongoing rate), but it’s important to run the numbers to work out whether these offers will be valuable to you in the long run.
 As part of the calculations, you’ll need to take into account things like whether you’ll need to pay exit fees from your current loan, as well as upfront fees and ongoing fees that might be charged as part of your new loan.
 For example, if you choose to exit a fixed-rate loan early, there could be significant break costs that might outweigh any benefits that come with refinancing.

 Another important element to consider is your equity position.
 If the loan-to-value ratio of your current property is above 80%, you may need to pay lenders mortgage insurance again in order to have the loan approved – which can often be costly.